-There are several different factors that I consider important on the path to your success in any venture, whether business or personal.
+I consider several factors important on the path to success in any venture, whether business or personal.

 In my personal experience, I’ve found that applying these factors helps me achieve my goals better than anything else I’ve ever tried.

 Top 3 Success Factors in Life and Business

 Of all the success factors, I consider honesty the most important to reaching professional and personal success.